oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/experimental/CSR_and_streaming_interfaces/README.md

 ## Purpose

-Use CSR and streaming interface controls to specify how the kernel control handshaking is performed, as well as how the kernel argument data is passed in to the kernel.
+Use register map and streaming interface controls to specify how the kernel control handshaking is performed, as well as how the kernel argument data is passed in to the kernel.

-### Declaring a CSR Agent kernel interface
+### Declaring a register map kernel interface

 #### Example Functor